 - Within 7-10 working days, the immigration office will issue a Confirmation of Visa Issuance Number also referred to as the Visa Reservation Number or Visa Confirmation Number.

 - The number will look something like this: UJBO 08007392 (the first four characters are letters, the remaining characters are numbers)

 Step 3.
-Interview at the Korean Consulate and Apply for Your Work Visa
+Interview at the Korean Consulate and Finalize Your Work Visa Application

 Once you receive your Korea Visa Issuance Number you can schedule your interview at the Korean Consulate.